Gary Lucas: Captain Beefheart

 After Captain Beefheart retired in the 1980s, Lucas continued to be associated with the Magic Band's former members.
 Several of Beefheart's former band members reformed the group, touring as the Magic Band from 2003 to 2006.
 Their 2007 double album and DVD, 21st Century Mirror Men, followed up their debut album Back to the Front, which was chosen as one of the best albums of 2004 by The Wire.
 In 1988, Lucas performed at New York's Knitting Factory.
 Shortly after, he was invited to appear at the 1988 JazzFest Berlin.

 In 2006 Lucas co-led with saxophonist Philip Johnston an all-instrumental Beefheart tribute band, Fast 'n' Bulbous: the Captain Beefheart Project etc. Their debut album Pork Chop Blue Around the Rind was profiled on NPR and charted on college radio in the United States.
 In Fall 2006, they toured Europe extensively, selling out shows at the London Jazz Festival, in Amsterdam's Bimhuis, as well as playing in Bern, Switzerland; Vienna and Schwaz, Austria; and Ljubljana, Slovenia.
 The group released its second album, Waxed Oop, on Cuneiform Records in 2008, and performed at the Zappanale in Bad Doberan Germany in 2012.

 2017 marked the 50th anniversary of the release of Beefheart's album Safe as Milk, and saw Lucas engaged in numerous projects to mark the occasion.
-This included feature coverage in MOJO Magazine that coincided with the Captain Beefheart Weekend in Liverpool, England, where Lucas served on a panel at the participating Bluecoat Gallery.
+This included feature coverage in MOJO magazine that coincided with the Captain Beefheart Weekend in Liverpool, England, where Lucas served on a panel at the participating Bluecoat Gallery.
 In collaboration with Dutch DJ/producer Co de Cloet, the final interview given by Don Van Vliet was set to music composed by Lucas.
-Titled "I Have a Cat," t was commissioned by Dutch national radio NPS where it was first broadcast in 1993.
+Titled "I Have a Cat," it was commissioned by Dutch national radio NPS where it was first broadcast in 1993.
 Later the project was released digitally by OkayMusic, and the pair performed the work live at the Zappanale in Germany as well as at the BimHuis in Amsterdam.

 On February 17, 2013, Lucas led the 65-piece Metropole Orchestra in a symphonic tribute to Captain Beefheart at the Paradiso Amsterdam, produced by Co De Kloet.
-Titled The World of Captain Beefheart, the concert featured soul singer Nona Hendryx (Labelle) as well as vocal contributions from Jolene Grunberg, Tom Trapp and other Dutch singers.
+Titled "The World of Captain Beefheart", the concert featured Nona Hendryx (Labelle) as well as Jolene Grunberg, Tom Trapp and other Dutch singers.

-In September 2017, the scaled-down 5-piece Captain Beefheart tribute ensemble The World of Captain Beefheart, led by Lucas and Nona Hendryx, performed an album teaser performance at the Public Theater.
+In September 2017, the scaled-down five-piece Captain Beefheart tribute ensemble, The World of Captain Beefheart, led by Lucas and Nona Hendryx, performed an album teaser performance at the Public Theater.
 The self-titled album was released in November 2017 on Knitting Factory Records.
-January 22, 2018 saw a special multimedia performance of The World of Captain Beefheart at City Winery NYC.
+January 22, 2018 saw a special multimedia performance of The World of Captain Beefheart at City Winery, New York.